MaddyGuthridge/Universal-Controller-Script/docs/devices/akai/mpk.mini.mk3.md

 * In FPC, the banks of drums are the wrong way around.
 There sadly isn't much I can do about this.

+* Currently, there is no distinction between notes, CCs and Program Changes on the drum pads.
+Let me know if you want me to implement something for this.

 ## Who to contact

 This device is maintained by Miguel Guthridge.
 [Email](mailto:hdsq@outlook.com),